ARTIST RESIDENCY OVERVIEW

 - propose feasible projects that can be consistently attended by approximately 20 individuals.

-AIR PROGRAM WORKSHOPS
+ARTIST RESIDENCY PROGRAM WORKSHOPS

 A series of online webinar workshops will be available in early to mid-October.
 Webinar space is limited to 30 participants per webinar, and RSVPs are required at least two business days in advance.